How To Make A Lotus Biscoff Tiffin

 Biscoff Tiffin Recipe Ingredients

 Below are the few ingredients needed to make this no bake Biscoff tiffin.
-The cocoa powder, milk chocolate raisins and white chocolate topping is what makes this yummy tiffin double chocolate.
+The white chocolate and milk chocolate base is what makes this yummy tiffin double chocolate.

-- Biscoff Spread & Biscoff Biscuits: I used the smooth version but you can also use the crunchy Biscoff spread.
+- Biscoff Spread & Biscoff Biscuits: I used the smooth spread version, but you can also use crunchy Biscoff spread.
 The Biscoff biscuits are crushed into different sizes to provide a variety of textures.

 Line a square baking tin with parchment paper and set it aside for later use (I used a 9″ baking tin).

-Crush the Biscoff biscuits and rich tea biscuits into small pieces.
+Crush the Biscoff biscuits into small pieces.
 You’ll want a few large chunks and some smaller crumbs for a variety of textures.

-Add the crushed biscuits and chocolate raisins into the mixing bowl with the melted butter mixture and mix together until evenly distributed.
+Add the crushed biscuits and chocolate raisins into the mixing bowl and mix it together until evenly distributed.

 TIP: You’ll want every piece of biscuit to be generously coated in the mixture, this will help bind the tiffin together and avoid it crumbling apart.

-Pour the tiffin mixture into a lined baking tin and press down with the back of a spoon.
+Pour the tiffin mixture into a lined baking tin and press it down using the back of a spoon.

-Place in the fridge for it to set for 2 hours or until hardened, then cut into slices.
+Top with broken pieces of Biscoff biscuits, then place it in the fridge for 2 hours or until hardened.
+Once set, cut the tiffin into slices.

-You can easily turn this tiffin into a tasty Biscoff Rocky Road by adding marshmallows and more white chocolate in the filling.
+You can easily turn this tiffin into a tasty Biscoff Rocky Road by adding marshmallows.

 The difference between rocky road and tiffin is mainly dried fruit.
 Tiffins usually have dried fruit added to it, whereas rocky roads are made by mixing melted chocolate with crushed biscuits and marshmallows.

-What Can I Use Instead Of Rich Tea Biscuits?
+What Can I Use Instead Of Biscoff Biscuits?

-Instead of Rich Tea Biscuits you can use Digestives, shortbread biscuits, cookies or you can experiment with any of your favourites.
+Instead of Biscoff biscuits you can use Digestives, shortbread biscuits, cookies or you can experiment with any of your favourites.

-Once the Biscoff tiffin has hardened, you can cut them into squares and place in an airtight container.
-Leave in the fridge and consume within a few days or the biscuits will start to soften.
+Once the Biscoff fridge cake has hardened, you can cut it into squares and place it in an airtight container.
+Leave it in the fridge and consume within a few days or the biscuits will start to soften.

-To freeze, cut the tiffin into bars and place in a freezer-safe container.
+To freeze, cut the tiffin into bars and place it in a freezer-safe container.
 To avoid sticking, place parchment paper between each layer.
-Keep for up to 3 months and leave the tiffin at room temperature to defrost before eating.
+Keep it in the freezer for up to 3 months and leave the tiffin at room temperature to defrost before eating.

 Don’t add Biscoff biscuits on top for decoration if you’re going to freeze it, it will go really soft and soggy.